API gateway gallery: Drop-in API policy management examples

 1. Deploy the ngrok agent in whichever way best gets your API to your consumers quickly and reliably, including directly on a Linux/macOS/Windows system, within any Kubernetes cluster, or directly within your Go, JavaScript, Python or Rust app with one of our SDKs.

-2. Configure your API gateway either (or both) at the agent level or as an Edge in the ngrok dashboard.
+2. Configure your API gateway either (or both) on the ngrok agent or with a cloud endpoint in the dashboard.

-3. Run all policy and traffic management workloads on the ngrok Cloud Edge at a Point of Presence (PoP) closest to your API consumer, for a consistent and consistently fast global presence.
+3. Run all policy and traffic management workloads on the ngrok network, at a Point of Presence (PoP) closest to your API consumer, for a consistent and consistently fast global presence.

 With ngrok, you enable ingress at the runtime level (and can even configure it there, too) but also decouple its operation.
 Your API is then portable across all possible environments, letting you freely test it locally, in a CI/CD environment, or on multiple cloud providers with identical behavior and results for your API consumer.